 You can find mold just about anywhere, so just because a property has mold it doesn’t mean that you have a mold problem.
 In regard to indoor air quality, mold can be a problem when mold spores become airborne at elevated levels.
-Amplification of airborne mold spore indoors can greatly reduce the quality of the air we breathe and contribute to health effects.
-Some molds produce mycotoxins, which are harmful to humans, but symptoms, may vary depending on individual immune systems and duration of exposure.
+Amplification of airborne mold spores indoors can greatly reduce the quality of the air we breathe and contribute to health effects.
+Some molds produce mycotoxins, which are harmful to humans, but symptoms may vary depending on individual immune systems and the duration of exposure.
 Health effects may include allergic reactions, headaches, memory loss, coughing, nosebleeds, runny nose, eye irritation, skin irritation, and lack of energy, while some individuals may not appear to be affected at all.
 Young children and immunocompromised people, including AIDS patients and individuals with asthma, should be especially cautious, thus exposure to some molds could lead to death in some cases.

-When ever in doubt you should always have your home or office assessed by a Certified Indoor Environmental Consultant, Certified Indoor Environmentalist or Industrial Hygienist.
+Whenever in doubt you should always have your home or office assessed by a Certified Indoor Environmental Consultant, Certified Indoor Environmentalist or Industrial Hygienist.

 Can I clean up the mold myself?

 If you are in your home and discover mold growing on your wall, your natural reaction may be to clean it up.
 Is this a good idea?
 Well, it depends!
-It depends on a number of factors such as the amount of mold growth, the type of mold, and the make up of the room, including contents, airflow, building materials, etc. Cleaning mold growth without the proper engineer controls could enhance the problem.
+It depends on a number of factors such as the amount of mold growth, the type of mold, and the make-up of the room, including contents, airflow, building materials, etc. Cleaning mold growth without the proper engineer controls could enhance the problem.
 Wiping may substantially increase the release of mold spores into the air.
 These spores can be distributed throughout your home via the heating, ventilation, and air conditioning (HVAC) system making the indoor air quality worse than before.
 If chemicals are used to kill the mold, the dormant spores left behind can still produce mycotoxins, which could affect the health of occupants.
 The proper way to clean up mold is to get rid of the mold through a combination of cleaning and air filtration.
-The use of any water base solutions may enhance mold growth if the surface being cleaned is not dried properly within 24 – 48 hours.
-In some cases cleaning mold yourself may be a valid option.
-However because of the many variables it is best to consult with a Certified Indoor Environmental Consultant or Certified Indoor Environmentalist first.
+The use of any water based solutions may enhance mold growth if the surface being cleaned is not dried properly within 24 – 48 hours.
+In some cases cleaning mold, yourself may be a valid option.
+However, because of the many variables, it is best to consult with a Certified Indoor Environmental Consultant or Certified Indoor Environmentalist first.

 If a home inspector finds mold, should I have the problem fixed before having a Certified Indoor Environmentalist to assess the problem?

 When buying a home I highly recommend that you hire a home inspector.
-If the home inspector finds mold or suspect mold you should immediately contact a Certified Indoor Environmental Consultant (CIEC), Certified Indoor Environmentalist (CIE) or Industrial Hygienist (IH) to further assess the conditions.
+If the home inspector finds mold or suspects mold you should immediately contact a Certified Indoor Environmental Consultant (CIEC), Certified Indoor Environmentalist (CIE) or Industrial Hygienist (IH) to further assess the conditions.

 The CIEC, CIE or IH can identify the types and levels of molds to determine if there is a problem.
-If a problem is found the CIEC, CIE or IH can prepare written recommendation and guidelines to correct the problem.
+If a problem is found the CIEC, CIE or IH can prepare written recommendations and guidelines to correct the problem.
 If corrective actions are taken before a proper assessment, unnecessary work may be performed and additional work may be required.
 To ensure unbiased opinions, the person performing the assessment should not be affiliated in any way with the company responsible for correcting the problem.
-The CIEC, CIE or IH should be a third party consultant whose sole focus is on assessing the conditions and providing recommendation and guidelines.
+The CIEC, CIE or IH should be a third-party consultant whose sole focus is on assessing the conditions and providing recommendations and guidelines.
 If mold is an issue, an independent CIEC, CIE or IH should always be consulted.

 Who should I call if I am concerned about mold or indoor air quality?

 Molds have been around for as far back as we can trace.
 They are key to biodegradation and they are used in the production of foods, beverages, and prescription drugs.
 In recent years people have become more aware of mold and how it can affect your health.
 The mold industry is growing rapidly and many are jumping aboard just for the money.
 There are several certifications one can obtain to single out his or her specific expertise.
 If you are concerned about mold or indoor air quality (IAQ) you should contact a Certified Indoor Environmental Consultant (CIEC) or Certified Indoor Environmentalist (CIE).
 A CIEC is the highest certification granted by the American Indoor Air Quality Council.
-Requirements for a Council-certified Indoor Environmental Consultant (CIEC) includes but is not limited to demonstrating the flowing knowledge through a combination of experience, and education and the successful completion of an examination process.
+Requirements for a Council-certified Indoor Environmental Consultant (CIEC) include but are not limited to demonstrating the flowing knowledge through a combination of experience, and education and the successful completion of an examination process.